The Golden Ratio

 Achieve Balance and Harmony

 One of the key principles of the golden ratio is balance.
-When they follow the ratio's proportions, designers can ensure that their designs are visually balanced.
+When they follow the ratio's proportions, designers can ensure that their designs are indeed visually balanced.
 They set elements out in a way that feels natural and harmonious.
 This balance creates a sense of order and coherence for users.
-It makes it easier for them to navigate and understand the interface, even at a glance.
+It makes it easier for them to navigate and understand the interface—even at a glance.

 Create Visual Hierarchy

 Visual hierarchy is an essential part of guiding users' attention and helping them prioritize information.
-A design can stand, or fall, on its information architecture.
+A design can stand—or fall—on its information architecture.
 Designers use the golden ratio to help them establish visual hierarchies within the web pages and app screens they create.
 They do it from determining the relative sizes and positions of different elements.
-For example, for typography, designers use the ratio to create a clear distinction between headers, subheadings, and body text.
+For instance, for typography, designers use the ratio to create a clear distinction between headers, subheadings and body text.
 This makes it easier for users to scan and understand the content.

 Image of a web template featuring the golden spiral.